MRI Technician Schools in California

 Most Popular MRI Technician Programs in CA

-There are 7 colleges in California that offer magnetic resonance imaging (MRI) technology/technician degrees.
+There are 7 colleges in California that offer magnetic resonance imaging (mri) technology/technician degrees.
 Learn about the most popular 7 below:

-The student loan default rate is 0.60% which is lower than average.
-3 to 1 is the student to faculty ratio.
-Of all the teachers who work at the school, 94% are considered full time.
+The student loan default rate is 0.20% which is lower than average.
+Of all the students who attend this school, 54% get financial aid.
+Of all the teachers who work at the school, 69% are considered full time.

-The student to faculty ratio is 12 to 1.
-79% of students get financical aid.
+The student to faculty ratio is 10 to 1.
+Of all the students who attend this school, 67% get financial aid.

 MRI Technician Careers in CA

-Some of the careers magnetic resonance imaging (MRI) technology/technician majors go into include:
+Some of the careers magnetic resonance imaging (mri) technology/technician majors go into include:

 Job Title | CA Job Growth | CA Median Salary |